dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 Checking out tablets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-2. Do a Soundcheck - Update username
+2. Do a Soundcheck if willing - Update username at least
-3. Turn off auto-send for tagging.
+3. Verify auto-send is turned off for tagging.
 You can only edit finalized forms while they are not yet uploaded.

 In situ: Tagging night
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4. Site Visit Start when on site.
 Exactly one SVS per site and date.
+THV: two sites (north / south beach), DEL: one site (entire island).
 5. Turtle Tagging for tagged turtles, Turtle Track or Nest for missed turtles.
 Backfill forms if time and brain space allow.
 6. Site Visit End when finishing up for the night.

 Tagging modes:

 1. Turtle encountered while nesting.
   a.
-MinODK while egg laying (waiting phase)
+Hybrid Step 1 while egg laying (waiting phase).
   b. tagging on paper during hot phase.
   c.
-Backfill when possible.
-Don't bother with datasheet photo.
+Backfill when possible via Hybrid Step 2.
+Don't bother with datasheet photo, leave for better light conditions in the morning.
   d.
 If backfilling during night, leave unfinalized.
 2. Turtle encountered while returning to water.
   a.
-Tagging on paper (hot phase)
+Tagging on paper (hot phase).
-  b. capture MinODK record in situ once turtle is gone
+  b. capture Hybrid Step 1 record in situ once turtle is gone.
-  c. backfill if time permits
+  c. backfill if time permits via Hybrid Step 2.
 3. ODK unavailable.
   a.
 All data on paper.
 GPS in handheld.
   b.
 Backfill and choose data capture mode "New record".